 Data license scores increased drastically after INE published a new data license to replace its restrictive license that forbade commercial use of their data.
 Now, INE releases its data under a Creative Commons Attribution-Share Alike 4.0 International license--one of several Creative Commons licenses that meet the criteria of the Open Definition.

 Paraguay had the second largest increase in South America after Chile.
-Buoyed by an openness score increase of 23.4 points, Paraguay jumped from ninth in the region in 2020 to sixth by gaining 13.4 points for an overall score of 54.8 in 2022.
+Buoyed by an openness score increase of 20 points, Paraguay improved from ninth in the region in 2020 to eighth by gaining 11 points for an overall score of 52.3 in 2022.

 Scores for many Caribbean countries fell in 2022, but Trinidad and Tobago was one of four countries in the region that saw an increase.
 Trinidad and Tobago had the third highest increase in score and jumped three spots since 2020 – from tenth to seventh in the region.

-A 10.4-point increase in their openness score allowed Australia to earn an overall score of 68.2 in 2022.
-Australia’s Bureau of Statistics published more data in non-proprietary formats, nearly doubling their score for this element.
+A 12.7-point increase in their openness score allowed Australia to earn an overall score of 72 in 2022.
+Australia’s Bureau of Statistics published more data in non-proprietary formats, effectively doubling their score for this element.
 Several data categories, among them Built Environment, Crime and Justice, and Education Outcomes, received higher scores for openness by publishing data in machine-readable and non-proprietary formats.

-With a 14.6-point increase, Jordan led the 18 countries of Western Asia region with the largest increase in its overall ODIN score, moving up 6 places in the region.
-This is particularly impressive considering that Western Asia had the fifth largest increase of its median score among all regions.
+With a 13.7-point increase, Jordan led the 18 countries of Western Asia region with the largest increase in its overall ODIN score, moving up 6 places in the region to fifth.
+This is particularly impressive considering that Western Asia had the sixth largest increase of its median score among all regions.

 Both coverage and openness scores received a boost from publishing data in categories that had received a score of zero in 2020.
 No indicators for the Crime and Justice category were found in 2020, but in 2022 indicators were available in multiple machine-readable and non-proprietary formats, with more than one download option, and accompanied by an open data license.
 Several other categories, such as Health Outcomes and Food Security and Nutrition, received higher scores for openness by consolidating data from multiple statistical yearbooks that were only available in 2020 as PDFs with no download options.
 These data are now available in machine-readable and non-proprietary formats with multiple download options.